Pandanaceae

 Pandanaceae is a family of flowering plants native to the tropics and subtropics of the Old World, from West Africa to the Pacific.
-It contains 982 known species in five genera, of which the type genus, Pandanus, is the most important, with species like Pandanus amaryllifolius and karuka (Pandanus julianettii) being important sources of food.
+It contains over 900 described species in five genera, of which the type genus, Pandanus, is the most important, with species like Pandanus amaryllifolius and karuka (Pandanus julianettii) being important sources of food.
 The family likely originated during the Late Cretaceous.

 Characteristics

-Pandanaceae includes trees, shrubs, lianas, vines, epiphytes, and perennial herbs.
-Stems may be simple or bifurcately branched, and may have aerial prop roots.
-The stems bear prominent leaf scars.
-The leaves are very long and narrow, sheathing, simple, undivided, with parallel veins; the leaf margins and abaxial midribs are often prickly.
+Pandanaceae includes trees, shrubs and lianas, usually with sympodial branching.
+The stems bear prominent leaf scars and have adventitious roots which serve as prop roots or clasping roots.
+The leaves are spirally arranged, long and narrow, sheathing, undivided, longitudinally pleated and parallel-veined; the leaf margins and the underside of the midribs are often prickly, occasionally the upper side pleat ridges as well.